 When the $\mathrm{trainer}$ is approached by an $\mathrm{auditor}$, they would need to share training parameters, model architecture, and randomness, as shown in Figure \ref{fig:overview}.
-The $\mathrm{auditor}$ would then replicate the training process, storing model weights in a Merkle tree at the same checkpoints as the trainer.
-Recall that a Merkle tree is a tree where every leaf node is a hash of the model weights and every non-leaf node is a hash of its children nodes.
-The main loop of the verification game starts when both parties have the root hash of their respective Merkle trees.
+The $\mathrm{auditor}$ would then replicate the training process, storing model weights in a Merkle tree at the same checkpointing interval as the trainer (every leaf node in a Merkle tree is a hash of the data and every non-leaf node is a hash of its children).
+The main loop of the verification game starts when both parties have the root of their respective Merkle trees.
 If training was performed correctly, then the $\mathrm{trainer}$'s root should match the $\mathrm{auditor}$'s.
 Otherwise, a binary search procedure is performed, where the $\mathrm{auditor}$ iteratively descends the Merkle tree until it identifies two consecutive leaf nodes, $i$ and $i+1$, where the hash at $i$ matches that of the $\mathrm{trainer}$, but the hash at leaf $i+1$ does not.
-This identifies the point in the computation that caused the dispute.
+This identifies the point in the computation of the dispute.

 This interactive verification game requires the cooperation of the $\mathrm{trainer}$.
 If the $\mathrm{trainer}$ refuses to share the value at a certain node of their Merkle tree within a given time frame, they can be considered to have failed the audit.
-Additionally, we emphasize that the $\mathrm{trainer}$ and $\mathrm{auditor}$ use a Merkle tree to store model weights, requiring far less storage than prior work, if correct training produces identical weights (and therefore identical hash values).

-The problem is that training nondeterminism between GPUs leads to weight divergence between the auditor and trainer, and causes the verification game outlined above to always fail.
+Additionally, the $\mathrm{trainer}$ and $\mathrm{auditor}$ use a Merkle tree to store model weights, requiring far less storage than prior work, if correct training produces identical weights (and identical hash values).The problem is that training nondeterminism leads to weight divergence, and causes this verification game to always fail.
 This why we seek to prevent divergence in training.